Discovery Limited

 Discovery Limited (commonly referred to as Discovery) is a major South African financial services and private healthcare group.
 Founded in 1992, the company is headquartered in Sandton, and listed on the JSE.
+Discovery has operations in 42 markets around the world, and is a Level 1 BBBEE contributor.

+Discovery operates the largest private health insurance company in South Africa by total members.
+As of December 2025, the company has 1.36 million main members and a further 2.72 million dependents (around 4 million total customers).
+This equates to almost 60% of the South African private health insurance market.
+The group also operates Discovery Bank, a major South African digital bank that was launched in 2019.

 Overview

 Discovery Limited engages in long and short-term insurance, asset management, savings, investment, and employee benefits through its various brands.
 The Group has subsidiaries in South Africa, the United Kingdom, the United States, China, Singapore, and Australia.